lmdncn/liam-duncan-development/src/content/experience/moves/cash-advances.md

 This event represented the transition from "requested" to "active" and served as the trigger for the servicing lifecycle.

----

 ### 3. Servicing Setup

 The Servicing Service consumed the `advance:disbursed` event and created a new cash advance record in the servicing database, which acted as the single source of truth for the repayment lifecycle.
 This record stored configuration details, cash advance state, and progress tracking.

-Active cash advances were identified through active originations — each cash advance corresponded to exactly one origination.
+Active cash advances were identified through active originations, where each cash advance corresponded to exactly one origination.
 When the client application received an active origination ID, it used that identifier as the cash advance ID.
 This mapping allowed the frontend to fetch and display an active cash advance through endpoints such as:

 `GET /user/cash-advance/{id}`